The best software product ever invented will fail to be successful if it is released with bugs.

 - Secure online bugbase with dev team access

-The purpose of functionality testing is to reveal issues concerning the product’s functionality and conformance to stated/documented behavior.
+- The purpose of functional testing of software is to reveal issues concerning the product’s functionality and conformance to stated/documented behavior.